 Fiverr has been popular for many years.
 A lot of people make a living off it: either as a buyer, getting jobs done for just $5; or as a seller, offering your services to thousands of buyers living in faraway countries.

-But this is 2018 – a lot has changed in recent times.
-And like I’ve always noted in my write-ups, freelance sites don’t increase the number of menial jobs available; they only distribute them.
+But this is 2019 and a lot has changed.
+Like I’ve always noted in my write-ups, freelance sites don’t increase the number of menial jobs available; they only distribute them.
 So, if not well regulated, a lot of freelancers may end up not getting jobs.

 I’m not going to offer a prejudicial review on Fiverr; but at the same time, I’ll be open-minded and leave no vital point untouched.